All Episodes

 And you don't let rank amateurs on the stage.

-There's a reason people are in the audience and and the performers are on the stage, and you don't mix the two.
+There's a reason people are in the audience and the performers are on the stage.

 The audience is always the audience.

-And once those two things mingle and mix, then the arrangements blown to smithereens.
+And once those two things mingle and mix, then the arrangement's blown to smithereens.

-The bottom line here is that the media has become the story and they're advocating their performers and generally the In the old days, Cronkite becoming part of the story would have been a profound embarrassment, and they would have done everything they could, CBS would have, to get him out of the story.
+And they're advocating their performers and generally in the old days, Cronkite becoming part of the story would have been a profound embarrassment, and they would have done everything they could.

-there was a definite line of demarcation.
+There was a definite line of demarcation.

 The media was never the story.